gitlabhq/gitlabhq/doc/ssh/README.md

 you should always favor [ED25519](https://ed25519.cr.yp.to/) SSH keys, since they are more secure and have better performance over the other types.

-They were introduced in OpenSSH 6.5, so any modern OS should include the option to create them.
-If for any reason your OS or the GitLab instance you interact with doesn't support this, you can fallback to RSA.
+ED25519 SSH keys were introduced in OpenSSH 6.5, so any modern OS should include the option to create them.
+If for any reason your OS or the GitLab instance you interact with doesn't support ED25519, you can fallback to RSA.

+NOTE: **Note:**
+Omnibus does not ship with OpenSSH, so it uses the version on your GitLab server.
+If using Omnibus, ensure the version of OpenSSH installed is version 6.5 or newer if you want to use ED25519 SSH keys.

 ### RSA SSH keys